CoFH/cofh.github.io/docs/thermal-foundation/items/materials/elemental/cryotheum-dust/index.md

-When used together with 100 mB of [blazing pyrotheum](/docs/thermal-foundation/fluids/elemental/blazing-pyrotheum/) as fuel in a [reactant dynamo](/docs/thermal-expansion/dynamos/reactant-dynamo/), cryotheum dust yields 400,000 RF per piece.
-If an [elemental catalyzer](/docs/thermal-expansion/augments/dynamo/reactant/elemental-catalyzer/) is installed, it will yield 500,000 RF per piece.
+When used together with 100 mB of [blazing pyrotheum](/docs/thermal-foundation/fluids/elemental/blazing-pyrotheum/) as fuel in a [reactant dynamo](/docs/thermal-expansion/dynamos/reactant-dynamo/), cryotheum dust yields 400,000 RF per piece, or 500,000 RF if an [elemental catalyzer](/docs/thermal-expansion/augments/dynamo/reactant/elemental-catalyzer/) is installed.